Teddy Swims: 2019: Early career and Tyler Carter tour

-2020–2022: Unlearning and Tough Lough EPs
+2020–2022: Unlearning and Tough Love EPs

 Swims released his debut major-label single, "Picky", in January 2020 and embarked on his first headline tour that month.
 He released several covers in the following months, including "Blinding Lights" in May, "What's Going On" in June (the royalties from which he donated to the NAACP Legal Defense and Educational Fund), and "You're Still the One" (which he had previously posted on YouTube) in July.
 Swims released his next single, "Broke", in August, and an additional version with Thomas Rhett in October.
 In February 2021, Swims released his single "My Bad", which he performed on The Kelly Clarkson Show, and was named an "Artist You Need to Know" by Rolling Stone magazine.
 In March he released his single "Till I Change Your Mind", followed by "Bed On Fire" in April, which he performed on The Late Show with Stephen Colbert and later re-released as a collaboration with Ingrid Andress.
 In May, Swims released his debut seven-track EP Unlearning, followed by a tour supporting Zac Brown Band that summer.
 In August 2021, Swims released his single "Simple Things", which he performed on The Late Late Show with James Corden in September and Today in November.

 After releasing his single "911", Swims released his six-track EP Tough Love in January 2022.
 He performed "Love for a Minute" on Late Night with Seth Meyers in January and "911" on The Ellen DeGeneres Show in February.
 Swims supported the EP with a three-month headline tour of Europe and North America beginning in February, followed by a United Kingdom and mainland Europe tour in May and June.
 He collaborated with Meghan Trainor on "Bad for Me", released on June 24 as the lead single for her album Takin' It Back.
 Swims and Trainor performed the song on Jimmy Kimmel Live! in June and The Late Late Show with James Corden in August.
-Swims also collaborated on singles with Mitchell Tenpenny, Illenium, MK and BURNS, and Telykast.
+Swims also collaborated on singles with Mitchell Tenpenny, Illenium, MK and Burns, and Telykast.
 After releasing a short performance clip in May, Swims released a cover of Journey's "Don't Stop Believin'" in August.
 He performed the song on America's Got Talent alongside season 14 winner Kodi Lee and Journey guitarist Neal Schon.
 In September Swims embarked on a seven-week US headline tour.

+After releasing the singles "Dose", "2 Moods", "Someone Who Loved You", and "Devil in a Dress", Swims released his EP Sleep Is Exhausting on November 4, 2022.